 Copies of health monitoring reports are available upon request.

 S&S Farms maintains its Yucatan and Domestic pig breeding herds in Southern California and a Yucatan minipig grower inventory in Southwest Michigan.
-Both locations have the advantage of being isolated from other swine herds providing excellent biosecurity for our animals.
+A second breeding and grower facility is being constructed in Indiana, and will be producing both breeds of animals by late 2020.
+All of our locations have the advantage of being isolated from other swine herds providing excellent biosecurity for our animals.
 Facilities have been designed with the sole purpose to produce pigs for the biomedical industry.
 Both farms have biosecurity measures in place to promote animal health and well-being.
 Every aspect ranging from nutrition to environmental controls is continuously monitored.

 Customer references are available upon request.

 S&S Farms attends AALAS every year.
-Look for our booth where you can meet the owners and people who personally care for the pigs you receive!
+Look for booth #540 in Denver this year, where you can meet the owners and people who personally care for the pigs you receive!
 Whether you are an existing or new customer stop by so that we can hear feedback or answer questions about our pigs.
 You can find information regarding AALAS at www.aalas.org.

 Below is a small sampling of publicly available research articles in which swine from S&S Farms were used over the past 20 years.